Sedative and Hypnotic Drugs Specialist in Los Angeles and Glendale CA

 Please note that we do not use diazepam.
 This highly addictive euphoric drug has several metabolites that complicate medication tapering.

 If you or a loved one are addicted to sedatives, hypnotics, or anxiolytics, know that recovery is possible.
 You don’t have to struggle or work through this alone.
-Call or complete our confidential contact form to take your first step to sedative and hypnotic addiction treatment.
+Call or complete our confidential contact form to take your first step toward sedative and hypnotic addiction treatment.